 DROPPING THE COURSE

 A student must notify the faculty member and the academic department or school offering the course to drop a correspondence course.
-The grade of "WP" will be assigned for drops within the first 30 days of the course.
-Between the thirty-first and ninetieth day, the grade of "WP" or "WF" will be assigned by the instructor, and after the ninetieth day the student will receive an automatic "WF."
+The grade of "W" will be assigned for drops within the first 30 days of the course.
+Between the 31st and 45th day, the grade of "F" will be assigned by the instructor.

 Refunds of tuition will be computed on a decreasing scale as follows: